xmidt-org/golang-money/README.md

 #### Examples:

-Decorate your httpSpanner using a Alice style decorator as well as your transactor.
+Decorate your httpSpanner and transactor using a Alice style decorator.
 ```
 chain := alice.New(s.Decorate).Then(yourSpecialHandler)
 httptracker.DecorateTransactor(yourSpecialTransactor)